First Steps In the Data Recovery Process

 Things we would look for during this inspection would be ensuring all tamper evident labels and screws are intact, as this would indicate the hard drive has been opened before.
 We would also check for any signs of impact (drop) such as scuffs or dents, which may lead us to suspect mechanical damage.
 Finally we would ensure that the main PCB is indeed the original board and has not been replaced (this is vital on some hard disk drives).

-Secondly we would normally remove the main printed circuit board (PCB) and perform basic continuity tests across key components, and ensuring that all HSA and motor contacts are clean.
+Secondly we would remove the main printed circuit board (PCB) and perform basic continuity tests across key components, and ensuring that all Head Stack Assembly and motor contacts are clean.

 The next step, and depending on the nature of the failure, is to power on the drive.
-If any head damage or mechanical failure is suspected, then we would skip this step and go directly to the internal visual inspection in the clean chamber, having gained the client’s prior permission to open the drive.
-If no mechanical damage is deemed to be present, then we would power up the drive and dig deeper into possible SA Damage and associated Firmware issues, checking logs and defect lists and also undertake basic media tests.
+If any head damage or mechanical failure is suspected, then we would skip this step and request permission from the owner of the device to go directly to the internal visual inspection in the clean chamber.
+This will allow us to check the internal parts of the hard drive for damage.
+If no mechanical damage is deemed to be present, then we would power up the drive and dig deeper into possible Service Area Damage and associated Firmware issues, checking logs and defect lists and also undertake basic media tests.